TanStack/table/docs/installation.md

 npm install @tanstack/angular-table
 ```

 The `@tanstack/angular-table` package works with Angular 17.
+The Angular adapter uses a new Angular Signal implementation.

 ## Table Core (no framework)